Motorway Database

 There was no way that any road in the vicinity could cope with six lanes of high speed traffic being dumped onto it.
 So at each end, a spur was built heading off towards a popular destination, with the hope that lots of traffic could be removed from the road before it slammed into the terminal roundabout.
-In the north, the M45 diverted traffic onto the A45 to Birmingham; in the south the M10 dropped traffic at the A414 and A405, the predecessors to the M25.
+In the north, the M45 carried traffic onto the A45 to Birmingham; in the south the M10 dropped traffic at the A414 and A405, the predecessors to the M25.

 In later years the M10 was a bit redundant, forming a third of a St Albans bypass.
 Ideally it could have continued a bit further to connect to the M25, alleviating congestion at the M1/M25 interchange, but this extension was never forthcoming.